Is This the Reason You Aren’t Raising Major Gifts?

 People who think fundraising is distasteful and demeaning – are silenced!

-When the organization’s leaders finally understand how major gifts fundraising works, they are willing to embrace it and fully participate.
+When the organization’s leaders understand how major gifts fundraising works and how it is not so much about “asking”, they are willing to embrace it and fully participate.

-3. Lack of Commitment: There’s no organization-wide commitment to make major gifts happen.
+3. There’s no organization-wide commitment to the major gifts program.

 Everyone helps out.
 The board members help open doors, engage with donors, and even ask when appropriate.